BlueRabbit84/bookbot/README.md

-# bookbot
-My first guided project from Boot.dev
+BookBot is my first project!